 “It’s apparent that society is hitting a tipping point where humans are engineering our own obsolescence.” —Samuel Greengard, quoted in Robert W. McChesney and John Nichols, People Get Ready: The Fight Against a Jobless Economy and a Citizenless Democracy (2016), p.
 106.

 A computational program loosely modeled on the structure of neurons in the brain and the varying strength of the interconnections among them.
 In the simplified representation at the right each brown circle represents an individual “neuron” (or node).
 Input data arrives from the left and is then processed by the input nodes, which send information to one or more “hidden layers” of nodes, which then finally send data to the output nodes.
 While this approach to artificial intelligence computer processing may not be exactly the way the brain itself works, it has nevertheless been found to be very effective in simulating a number of brain and mental processes, such as the identification and appropriate labeling of visual images.

-See also: DEEP LEARNING, and for more extensive and technical information see the Wikipedia entry at: https://en.wikipedia.org/wiki/Artificial_neural_network
+See also: DEEP LEARNING, MACHINE LEARNING, and for more extensive and technical information see the Wikipedia entry at: https://en.wikipedia.org/wiki/Artificial_neural_network

 “Artificial neural networks [ANNs] are biologically inspired